iliassioutis/iliassioutis.github.io/project-delivery/data-analytics-playbook/index.md

 - **Compliance or audit deadline:** a fixed deadline exists and missing it creates exposure.
 - **Fixed executive decision event:** a decision meeting or business event depends on a specific output date.

+Within a production incident, I still classify severity (user impact and time sensitivity) so the team expedites only true service blockers.
 If a request does not match those criteria, it goes into the backlog and is prioritized in the next prioritization decision.

 ### A “one in, one out” rule for mid-window changes

-Only two roles can approve an expedite: the delivery sponsor (the person accountable for outcomes) and the business owner for the request.
-When they approve an expedite, they also approve the tradeoff by naming what will be paused.
+An expedite requires approval from the delivery sponsor (accountable for outcomes) and the business owner for the request, and the approvers must also name the item that will be paused.
 If someone insists on a mid-window change, I require an explicit tradeoff:

 - a decision maker approves the expedite, and